Point Pleasant railway station

-Point Pleasant was a railway station on the Riverside Branch, which ran between Byker and Willington Quay.
-The station served Willington Quay in North Tyneside.
+Point Pleasant was a railway station situated on the Riverside Branch, a line connecting Byker and Willington Quay.
+Serving the area of Willington Quay in North Tyneside, the station provided transportation services for local residents and travelers in the region.

-The station was opened as an unadvertised halt on 1 October 1898 by the North Eastern Railway.
-It was later opened to the public on 1 January 1902.
+Point Pleasant station began its operations on October 1, 1898, initially as an unadvertised halt established by the North Eastern Railway.
+It was later officially opened to the public on 1 January 1902.

 This area of Wallsend was a hive of activity, and included many famous shipbuilders, such as the Wallsend Slipway and Engineering Company.
 The station was modest, with just two platforms and an iron lattice bridge of the standard North Eastern Railway design.
 Both platforms had a waiting room, with the booking office situated on the down platform.

 History

-The Newcastle and North Shields Railway received Royal Assent on 21 June 1836, with the line opening between Carliol Square and North Shields on 18 June 1839.
-It ran along the north bank of the River Tyne, although due to the meandering course of the river, it ran some distance from the shoreline at the eastern end.
+The Newcastle-upon-Tyne and North Shields Railway Act 1836 (6 & 7 Will.
+4. c. lxxvi) received royal assent on 21 June 1836, and the line opened between Carliol Square and North Shields on 18 June 1839.
+It ran along the north bank of the River Tyne, although, due to the meandering course of the river, it ran some distance from the shoreline at the eastern end.

-The branch line, which was designed to more closely follow the shoreline of the Tyne, serving the rapidly developing industries and communities, was authorised in 1871.
+The branch line, designed to closely follow the shoreline of the Tyne and serve the rapidly developing industries and communities, was authorised in 1871.
 It was built along a route "that consisted for the most part of tunnels, bridges, cuttings, retaining-walls, and embankments".

 The branch line opened on 1 May 1879.
 The delay in opening the line reflected the scale of the engineering works required to build the many tunnels, cuttings and retaining walls.
 Despite being a loop line, the line was officially known as the Riverside Branch.

 In the early 1900s, tramway competition caused a rapid decline in the number of passengers using the North Eastern Railway's local services in North Tyneside.
 Therefore, in 1904, the branch line was electrified, using a 600 V DC third-rail system.